Skip to Content

 I have not tried these ingredients.

-Blueberry pie warm out of the oven, just as the filling has fully set, is absolutely perfect with vanilla ice cream.
+Blueberry pie warm out of the oven, just as the filling has fully set, is absolutely perfect with a scoop of vanilla ice cream.

 Cold blueberry pie is great on its own and also pairs well with homemade whipped cream or store-bought.